Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 Plus, check out Utopia's effect: whenever an opponent's monster declares an attack against any of your monsters, Utopia can spend one material to negate the attack.
 This allows Utopia to keep your weaker monsters alive long enough to use their effects or sacrifice them for stronger creatures.

 Blending offense and defense, Number 39 fits snugly into any deck using Level 4s.
 Just be aware that it'll destroy itself once it spends all its materials.

 Silly name?
 Yes.
 Powerful effects?
 Definitely.
 This monster is one of few Xyz monsters to have a better Defense than Attack, so it works well when you need to stall rather than advance.

-In short, Cowboy is an easy to summon, variable monster that can adopt multiple strategies.
+In short, Cowboy is an accessible and versatile monster that can accommodate numerous strategies.

-Next, a Rank 6 monster, which will be harder to summon than Rank 4s.
-Two Level 6 monsters are required as materials, which can be a little tricky to get out on the field.
-However, Constellar Ptomely's effect and power more than compensates.
+Two Level-6 monsters are required as materials for this Rank-6 titan, which can be a little tricky to get out on the field.
+However, Constellar Ptolemy's effect and power more than compensate.

-A stellar (sorry, couldn't resist) Attack and solid Defense let it overwhelm most foes, and Ptomely wields an awesome effect.
-Once per turn, you can detach one material to return one monster on the field or in either Graveyard to its owner's hand.
+A stellar (sorry, couldn't resist) Attack and solid Defense let it overwhelm most foes, and Ptolemy wields an awesome effect: Once per turn, you can detach one material to return one monster on the field or in either Graveyard to its owner's hand.
 Make your opponent have to resummon a stronger monster?
 Return one of your defeated beasts to your hand?
 The choice is yours.

-M7 synchronizes well with the other Constellar monsters, and also shines in any deck with Level 6s.
+M7 synchronizes well with the other Constellar monsters or any deck using Level-6 creatures.

 3. Number 103: Ragnazero